Using the NCCL Net plugin API#

 Note

-side, so that we can effectively have NCCL_NET_MAX_REQUESTS
+side, so the plugin can effectively have NCCL_NET_MAX_REQUESTS

 multi-receive operations happening